FractialCopper/Lambada/Readme.md

 https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax

-#The project will be based on:
+# The project will be based on:

--opengl - for rendering purpouses
+- opengl - for rendering purpouses

--glfw - for creating windows
+- glfw - for creating windows

--dear imgui - for sweet windows
+- dear imgui - for sweet windows

-#Project config
+# Project config

 1. Set project to x64.
 From build -> configuration manager.
 2. Set directories for included headers and libraries.
 For ex.
 Visual studio -> Solution Explorer -> Properties-> VC++ Directories